- About TiDB

 - All Releases

-PD works as the manager in a TiDB cluster, and it also schedules Regions in the cluster.
+The Placement Driver (PD) works as the manager in a TiDB cluster, and it also schedules Regions in the cluster.
 This article introduces the design and core concepts of the PD scheduling component.

 TiKV is the distributed key-value storage engine used by TiDB.
 In TiKV, data is organized as Regions, which are replicated on several stores.
 In all replicas, a leader is responsible for reading and writing, and followers are responsible for replicating Raft logs from the leader.